Rxannro/SWL-Adapt/README.md

 ## Quick Start

 Data preprocessing is included in main.py.
 Download the datasets and run SWL-Adapt as follows.
-This gives the performance of each evaluation with each user as the new user, and their average.
+This gives the performance of each evaluation with each user in the set of new users as the new user, and their average.
 ```
 python --data_path /path/to/dataset --dataset [realWorld, OPPORTUNITY, or PAMAP2] main.py
 ```